PhD Program of Study Process

 - When entering in a CS 598 and CS 591course, it is important that you start the course name off with the section number - RHC Special Topics or PHD Advanced Seminar.
 We need to know what section you plan to complete when entering in a 598 or 591.
 This also goes for any 498 courses as well.

-- Under "Required Coursework", two courses can be entered for one required course.
-Students should use this if the committee says that either course would be fine to complete.
+- Two courses can be entered for one required course.
+Students should use this if the committee says that either course would be acceptable.
 To do this, enter in the first course and click "Add".
 Then under "Action" next to the course that was just added, click on the "OR".
 This will allow you to add the other course.
 This means that you must complete one of these two courses in order to meet that required course requirement.

 - When entering in "Strategy", "General Comments", or any other comments in the text boxes, avoid using apostrophe.